lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 ```

-**Figure 12--14**
+**Figure 12-14**

 Portion of computational grid for the LOx post (LOxGrid.tcl ).

 To display the scalar field using color mapping, we must change the
 actor's representation from wireframe to surface, turn on scalar
-visibility for each vtkPolyDataMapper , set each mapper's sca-lar
+visibility for each vtkPolyDataMapper, set each mapper's scalar
-range, and render again, producing the right image of **Figure12--14**
+range, and render again, producing the right image of **Figure 12-14**
 .

 ``` tcl